Composing Geometric Transformations

 Composing geometric transformations means applying two or more transformations in a sequence to the same object. $$ s \circ t $$

-This is read as "s composed with t," where "s" is the first transformation and "t" is the second.
+It is read as "s composed with t", where t is the first transformation applied, followed by s.
+Therefore, composition is interpreted from right to left.

 A Practical Example